Gaetano Bresci: Death

 On 22 May 1901, Bresci was found hanging by the neck in his cell.
-Vengeance had been carved into the wall.
+The word "Vengeance" had been carved into the wall.
 With his cell under constant surveillance, Bresci appeared to have hanged himself while one of his guards was asleep and the other was using the toilet.
 The prison director reported that Bresci had hanged himself from his cell window using a towel – which prisoners were prohibited from possessing – knotted to the collar of his jacket.
 All of this occurred at a time that Bresci was awaiting the results of an appeal to Italy's Supreme Court of Cassation.
 He also left wine and cheese uneaten, which he had reportedly purchased that morning.

 Upon receiving word of Bresci's death, Giolitti immediately dispatched a prison inspector to Santo Stefano, where he reportedly arrived late on the night of 22 May.
 The inspector and three physicians autopsied Bresci and confirmed that he had died of strangulation but also found that his body had undergone a level of putrefaction suggesting that he had died earlier than reported.
 They raised this with the prison authorities but the matter was not investigated any further.
 On 26 May, Bresci was buried in the prison cemetery, interred with his belongings and letters from his wife that he had not been permitted to read.
 The New York Times celebrated the news of Bresci's death, while Umberto's successor and son, Victor Emmanuel III, commented that it was "perhaps the best thing that could have happened to the unhappy man".

 The circumstances of Bresci's death aroused suspicion and several 21st-century historians have suggested he was murdered.
 Investigations into Giolitti's papers in the Central Archives of the State found two empty folders pertaining to Bresci, the title of the first indicated that the prison inspector had actually arrived on the island on 18 May 1901.
 While looking further into the case, Italian journalist Arrigo Petacco found that Bresci's page in the Santo Stefano prison registry had been torn out.